 It just comes down to time and effort.
 It actually takes special programming to add a channel logo.
 The logo is formatted very precisely so that it fits in your DIRECTV receiver’s very specific area and then it’s loaded as part of the software.
 While that doesn’t seem like it would take a lot of work, that amount of work can add up when you’re talking about thousands of stations across the country.

-The channel logos tend to flow in fairly automatically with networks, so all a network has to do is provide it to DIRECTV once and it gets used for every local affiliate.
+The national channel logos tend to flow in fairly automatically with networks, so all a network has to do is provide it to AT&T once and it gets used for every local affiliate.